tiayyba/CYT180_Project1/README.md

 # CYT180 — Project 1: Cleaning Real-World Firewall Logs (15%)

 ## Overview
 In cybersecurity analytics, raw log data is often messy, inconsistent, and difficult to analyze.
-Your goal in this project is to clean a realistic firewall log dataset so it can be used for security analysis and machine learning tasks.
+Your goal in this project is to clean a realistic firewall log dataset so it can be used for security monitoring and analysis.

-The dataset contains intentional issues such as:
+The dataset intentionally contains several common real‑world issues, including:

-- Mixed timestamp formats
+- Mixed timestamp formats (two formats)
-- Invalid or malformed IP addresses
+- Invalid or malformed IPv4 addresses
-- Ports outside valid ranges
+- Ports containing commas, blanks, or out‑of‑range values
-- Category inconsistencies in `protocol` and `action`
+- Inconsistent casing in protocol and action
-- Byte fields stored as strings, units, or negative values
+- Byte fields with commas, k units, blanks, or a few negative values
-- Missing values
+- Missing values in several columns
-- Duplicate rows
+- A small number of duplicate rows

+You will use Python and pandas to identify these issues, clean the data, standardize all fields, and validate that the cleaned dataset is ready for analysis.

 You will complete two components:
 1. **Part A (5%)** — DataCamp Chapter 1: *Common Data Problems*